wandering-meditations/library/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my Library
 ---

+I am a wanderer.

-This is a blank Quartz installation.
+This is my library.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Enter if you dare...